 For every live stream you hold, it is important to have at least one major instruction for your viewers.
 It may be as simple as visiting your store’s website.
 Newsletter signup.
 Or it can be a little more detailed, like enrolling in a contest or some other marketing-related program.

-Be careful, there are certain kinds of posts that will get buried.
+Be careful, certain kinds of posts will get buried.
 Don’t just copy and paste information from your ad campaigns.
 Give more context in your captions.
 Try mentioning the instructions during the recording.
 Make use of the CTA buttons where possible.

 Stay away from overly self-promotional language.
 Focus more on the educational text.
 Learn more about how to apply calls-to-action on Facebook here.
 Once your CTA is successfully guiding people to your site, use a proper theme to display the most relevant welcoming content.